nullhook/tinyllama2/readme.txt

 not the tinyllama you know, but llama2's kernels compiled using tinygrad

-clang ./compiled/gen.c ./compiled/llama2.c -g -O2 -o ./compiled/llama2
+clang gen.c ./compiled/llama2.c -g -O2 -o ./compiled/llama2